Creighton vs. Providence Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 Creighton vs. Providence Predictions, BetMGM Promo Codes, & Picks: Spread, Total - January 6

-Saturday's game at CHI Health Center Omaha has the Creighton Bluejays (10-4, 1-2 Big East) squaring off against the No. 23 Providence Friars (11-3, 2-1 Big East) at 2:00 PM ET on January 6.
-Our computer prediction projects a 76-67 victory for Creighton, who are favored by our model.
+Saturday's contest between the Creighton Bluejays (10-4, 1-2 Big East) and the No. 23 Providence Friars (11-3, 2-1 Big East) at CHI Health Center Omaha has a projected final score of 76-67 based on our computer prediction, with a favored Creighton squad coming out on top.
+Tipoff is at 2:00 PM ET on January 6.

+Based on our computer prediction, Providence is a good bet to cover the spread, which currently sits at 10.5.
+The two sides are projected to exceed the 139.5 over/under.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!